Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 How much tax work experience does a student need?

-To gain the CTA qualification students need to demonstrate three years of relevant experience.
+To gain the CTA qualification, students need to demonstrate three years of relevant experience.
 Students do not necessarily need experience of tax before they start the Joint Programme, but they will need ongoing involvement in tax to be able to complete the CTA work experience requirements and to complete the CTA exams.
-The Taxation of Major Corporates exam paper assumes that candidates will be in a tax role gaining practical experience of the taxation of major corporates.
-The Indirect Taxation route assumes that candidates will be in an indirect taxation role.
+The Taxation of Major Corporates exam paper assumes that candidates will be in a tax role gaining practical experience in this field, the Owner-Managed Business paper assumes the candidates will be in a tax role gaining practical experience in this field and the Indirect Taxation route assumes that candidates will be in an indirect taxation role.

 What does the Project Report involve?